ody-dev/framework/README.md

 # REST api
-A case study on how to build a functional API framework in PHP.
+A case study on how to build a functional API framework in PHP from scratch.
+Spoiler: It's not easy...

 - Fastroute for routing
 - Laravel's DI container